Which issues would you most highlight to someone new to your country?

 - establish a committee to hear sexual harassment complaints.
 The committee must be chaired by a woman, at least half of its members must be women and must have one independent member who must have expertise in sexual harassment matters or matters relating to women.

-Many acts of sexual harassment – including making sexually implicit remarks – also constitute criminal offences under amendments to the Penal Code made in 2013.
+Many acts of sexual harassment – including making sexually implicit remarks – also constitute criminal offences under the Indian Penal Code .
 However, the standards for conduct that amounts to a criminal offence are marginally higher.

 There is no codified law on other forms of workplace harassment and employers can choose to establish their own policies in this regard.